 Source and structure

 The insoluble nanofibrils form by self-assembly in a proprietary manufacturing process.
-They can be made with a suite of readily available protein sources, such as whey, soy or other proteins as required.
+They can be made with a suite of readily available protein sources.
 The nanofibrils are natural, biodegradable and inexpensive.

 The fibrils interlock to form gels in water, in the absence of surfactants and viscosity enhancers.
 They can be tuned to vary from a viscous fluid to a solid gel and can also be made into sheets and foams.